1. Why do you think Paul makes such a public display of these women? Why is he so concerned for unity in the Philippian church?

 7. What do our hearts and minds need to be guarded or protected from?
 How are we guarded “in Christ Jesus”?

 Our hearts are under attack by anxious thoughts.
 Here Paul pictures them as invaders.
 Christ stands as guard at the threshold of our minds and hearts forbidding that any anxious, unbelieving thoughts should enter.
 The picture of Christ guarding us is of course metaphorical.
-He protects us from anxiety by assuring us of God’s love for us on account of his blood, and using his authority to bring about are ultimate good.
+He protects us from anxiety by assuring us of God’s love for us on account of his blood, and using his authority to bring about our ultimate good.

 8. How might it affect the lives of the Philippians to live out Paul’s command in verse 8?
 How might it affect the gospel ministry in Philippi?
 How might it affect the relationship between Euodia and Syntyche?